'Betrayed and devastated': Mistress blackmailed married lover for $150,000

-A scorned mistress tried to extort $150,000 from a married businessman she was having an affair with by threatening to expose his infidelity because she felt "betrayed and devastated", an Australian court has heard.
+A scorned mistress tried to extort A$150,000 ($165,000) from a married businessman she was having an affair with by threatening to expose his infidelity because she felt "betrayed and devastated", an Australian court has heard.

 Perth real estate agent Rachel Roche, 40, met the man, whose identity has been suppressed, on the dating site SeekingArrangements in 2019.

 Roche's defence lawyer Barrister Linda Black told Perth's District Court her client had "stupidly believed" he would leave his wife but he then cut off all contact with her.
-Feeling 'betrayed and devastated', Roche sent him nine emails demanding he pay her $150,000 in cash or she would tell his wife and business associates about the affair.
+Feeling 'betrayed and devastated", Roche sent him nine emails demanding he pay her A$150,000 in cash or she would tell his wife and business associates about the affair.

 Prosecutor George Brett said the victim did have a "significant amount to lose" on receiving the emails, Perth Now reports.